nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Editing the data file

 RC4HDB data are saved as a JSON file `[JAR file location]/data/RC4data.json`.
 Advanced users are welcome to update data directly by editing that data file.

-Please do take note that this is not the recommended method to edit data.
+:information_source: Do take note that this is not the recommended method to edit data.<br>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, RC4HDB will discard all data and start with an empty data file at the next run.